Twanthain and Twanthainese

 • In the orthography, regardless of scripts, syllables are generally separated by spaces.
 The syllables in polysyllabic loanwords (which are almost exclusively foreign names) are usually not separated like this, unless the originating language's orthography also prefers to separate every syllable (such as Vietnamese), in which case the syllables are usually separated.
 If syllables are unspaced, ambiguities are generally resolved with the hyphen

-• A final aspirated consonant before its unaspirated counterpart assimilates into a single aspirated consonant; <l̃> is considered the aspirated form of <l>.
+• A final aspirated consonant before its unaspirated counterpart assimilates into a single aspirated consonant; <l̃> /ɬ̆~ɮ̆/ is considered the aspirated form of <l> /l/. for this rule.
+The rule considering interdental plosives overrides this rule.

 • /n/ becomes palatalized (to [nʲ]) after /i/.